ara-software/authorlist/README.md

-# ANITA Author List
+# ARA Author List

-This is a centralized store for ANITA author lists.
+This is a centralized store for ARA author lists.

 There are two files used as input, authors.in and institutions.in